About The Whittemore House Museum & Gallery

-The WNDC Museum is housed in a landmark nineteenth-century residence, originally built for Sarah Adams Whittemore, an opera singer and member of the distinguished Adams family of Massachusetts.
+The WNDC Museum is housed in a landmark 19th-century residence, originally built for Sarah Adams Whittemore, an opera singer and member of the distinguished Adams family of Massachusetts.

 Tours & Reservations

-Docent-led tours for ten or more guests are available by appointment.
-Please call 202-232-7363 or e-mail Cara Freibaum for reservations.
+Docent-led tours for 10 or more guests are available by appointment.
+Please call 202-232-7363 for reservations.

 For All Tours:

 - Backpacks, other totes, and extra-large purses are not permitted but may be stored in the coatroom.

 - No children under 10 years of age are admitted.